Shardul2002/Placement-Package-Predictor-/README.md

 The dataset used for training and evaluation contains comprehensive data about students, including their academic scores, technical skills, non-technical skills, and more.
 It is anonymized and carefully curated to maintain privacy and confidentiality.

 # Methodology
-We employed the Support Vector Regression (SVR) algorithm for this prediction task.
+I employed the Support Vector Regression (SVR) algorithm for this prediction task.
 SVR is a powerful machine learning algorithm that can handle complex relationships between features and target variables, making it suitable for predicting placement packages.

 # Project Architecture: